 A clustering algorithm (DBSCAN) will be applied to the AQI concentrations to detect hotspots.
 HYSPLIT model will be used for predicting source trajectories.
 For validation, predicted ground-level concentrations are compared against ground station data.
 Hotspots and source trajectories are being visualized over a given timeline.
 Exact locations of hotspots are detected using geo-decoding techniques.

-We created a prototype based on the above architecture and were selected by our institute for the next round.
+The charts we designed for our proposal were -We created a prototype based on the above architecture and were selected by our institute for the next round.
 The code for our prototype is available on Github.
-One of the prototypes we designed (for hotspot detection) was - prototype for hotspot detection
+One of the prototypes we designed (for hotspot detection) was -

 The above GIF shows the pathetic state of the Delhi-NCR region during December 2019.
 The map is formed after selecting the most polluted regions in India (top 1 percentile).
 Geodecoding is used to find the exact locations where satellite had made such observations.
 Sentinel 5P was used as our primary data source.
 The numbers in the boxes indicate the number of observations made by the satellite in that region.
 The blue hover helps visualize the clusters.